How we Treat Persistent Pain

-Developing that new paradigm
+Developing that New Paradigm

-The genesis of my theory began with a book “The Feeling Being” written by Dr Ian Hislop (1987) his aim to educate GP’s about the importance of emotions and what was happening in a patient’s life when they develop an illness.
+The genesis of my theory began with a book “The Feeling Being” written by Dr Ian Hislop (1987) his aim to educate GP’s about the importance of stress and what was happening in a patient’s life when they develop an illness.
 I came across this book as I was doing research for my dissertation as part of my Naturopathy study in Perth, Australia.

 My research comprised of twenty people, each with a maximum of six hours of treatment with ongoing pain demonstrated that experiences in people lives were closely related to their pain.
 When emotions are acknowledged and cleared then the pain that was caused by those experiences is gone, it’s no longer needed.